ashlin4010/Kimtron_ABM-85/README.md

 * 8155 dead, pin 7 stuck a 3v
 * CRT is working but unstable

+### System 3 - Failed Parts ###
+* All 2114
+* 8275 U8
+* 74LS163 U14

+### System 4 - Failed Parts ###
+* All 2114
+* MC1400 x2
+* MC1489
+* 8275 U8
+* 8155 U33
+* 74LS163 U14
+* 74LS175 U11
+* 74LS08 U11

 ### Observation and Thoughts ###
 Originally when I tested both of these terminals both had good power supplies, and good CRTs but only on of the logic boards worked.
 Both CRTs were unstable, the image had a tendency to lose sink and scroll.
 The terminal with a good logic board I left running for about 15-30 minutes, when I came back to it the screen had gone blank.
 Doing some testing the logic board had died, so had the CRT.

 Both U15 (74LS08) and the 8275 had died, as well as the CRT.
 I suspect that some component in the CRT driver board has failed and killed both boards.
-As the CRT wars functioning previously I'm inclined to believe a capacitor develop a short.
+As the CRT was functioning previously I'm inclined to believe a capacitor develop a short.
 My next steps will be to recap both CRT drive board and repair any damage.

 ![Screenshot](images/crt_driver_board.jpg)